panaturbo/testrepo2/doc/arm/reference.rst

    dropping patterns, the query is retried over TCP.
 Per-server EDNS statistics are only retained in memory for the lifetime of a given server's ADB entry.

-   The :iscman:`named` now sets the DON'T FRAGMENT flag on outgoing UDP packets.
-   According to the measurements done by multiple parties this should not be causing any operational problems as most of the Internet "core" is able to cope with IP message sizes between 1400-1500 bytes, the 1232 size was picked as a conservative minimal number that could be changed by the DNS operator to a estimated path MTU minus the estimated header space.
+   According to the measurements done by multiple parties the default value should not be causing the fragmentation as most of the Internet "core" is able to cope with IP message sizes between 1400-1500 bytes, the 1232 size was picked as a conservative minimal number that could be changed by the DNS operator to a estimated path MTU minus the estimated header space.
 In practice, the